digipolisantwerp/webapi_aspnetcore/readme.md

 The toolbox provides a uniform way of exception handling.
 The best way to use this feature is to have you code throw exceptions that derive from the **BaseException** type defined in the [error toolbox](https://github.com/digipolisantwerp/errors_aspnetcore).

-If an exception is thrown in the application, the exception handler will create a response with the correct http status code and a meaningfull error object that the api consumers can use to handle the error.
+If an exception is thrown in the application, the exception handler will create a response with the correct http status code and a meaningful error object that the api consumers can use to handle the error.

 For exceptions that derive from **BaseException** the **Error** property is used as the response error object.